deadlyvipers/dojo_rules/introduction.md

 Every foe of the javascript road trip lief before my feet.
 The deamons of .NET are all vaquised by my java-based coding skill.
 The laughther of lolcode has been silenced for good.
+And the gofers of Golang has been proceduraly made extinct!